joansenent/week-01-coursework/README.md

 Make sure the tests pass

 Within bank.rb, create a class called Bank, and move the transfer method into that.
-Update the tests so that they use instances of this new class
+Update the tests so that they use instances of this new class.

+Make sure the tests pass

 Create a main.rb and play around with instances of Account and Bank.